nf-osi/nf-research-tools-schema/README.md

 >Zalmanek, Brynn; Allaway, Robert; Goss, James; Clayton, Ashley; Eddy, James; Throgmorton, Kaitlin; et al. (2021): NF Research Tools Database: An experimental resource database for the neurofibromatosis community. figshare.
 Poster. https://doi.org/10.6084/m9.figshare.14825271.v1

 >[Gilbert Family Foundation Press Release](https://www.gilbertfamilyfoundation.org/press-release/gff-and-sage-bionetworks-collaborate-on-an-nf1-research-tools-database/).

+> Contributing:

+To contribute changes to the schema, please create a new branch, modify the schema CSV as desired, commit, and file a PR.
+The jsonld will automatically be updated.
+Please do not modify the jsonld manually.